muratkarakas/kubernetes-workload-troubleshooting/README.md

 Kubernetes provides several mechanisms for custom pod placement and scheduling

-Some of them are basic, some of the gives more advenced controls
+Some of them are basic, some of them gives more advenced controls

 * Node Selector